 The Unified Patent System has roots in the Community Patent Convention (CPC), which was signed in 1975.
 That system provided for a single unitary patent right across what became the European Union and for a single court to have jurisdiction across all member states.
-The CPC never came into effect due to the reluctance of countries to give up translations into their national languages and their local courts.
-Those issues have not gone away and the new Unified Patent System includes some awkward compromises as a result, but it seems, after more than 50 years in the making, that Europe will now take a significant step towards a Unified Patent System.
+The CPC never came into effect due to the reluctance of countries to give up translations into their national language and their local courts.
+Those issues have not gone away, and the new Unified Patent System includes some awkward compromises as a result.
+However, after more than 50 years in the making, Europe took, on 1 June 2023, a significant step towards a Unified Patent System.